2- day Pit Firing Course

 -

 If possible, pieces should be burnished at the leather hard stage which will enhance the pit fire patina.
-Any questions regarding burnishing please email Patricia.
+On booking, you will receive guidance on pot preparation.

 -

-Wheel thrown or hand built pots or sculptures are all suitable
+Wheel thrown, hand built pots or sculptures are all suitable

 -